Program and courses Economics

 The program covers 60 Credits (ECTS), over two semesters, in which you choose the following type of courses:

-- 5 field courses (seminars and a free elective, 6 ECTS each), to build your expertise;
+- 5 field courses (or 4 field courses and one free elective, 6 ECTS each), to build your expertise

-- The course Applied Economic Analysis, which culminates in your thesis/project report (21 ECTS together)
+- The mandatory course Research Proposal, which culminates in your thesis (18 ECTS together)

-If you do not choose a track, you do core courses indicated below and you choose 2 more methods courses, 4 seminars, and 1 free elective.
+If you do not choose a track, you do core courses indicated below and you choose 2 more methods courses, 5 seminars (or 4 seminars, and 1 free elective).
 Check the diamond table for a complete overview of core courses and electives per track.

-- The curriculum is primarily designed for starting at end of August (fall semester), as courses in the fall semester lay groundwork for the courses in the spring semester.
+- The curriculum is primarily designed for starting at the end of August (fall semester), as courses in the fall semester lay the groundwork for the courses in the spring semester.
+Most students write their thesis in the spring semester.

-- If you believe that you have sufficient knowledge to enter directly into the Spring semester, you are welcome to start at the end of January.
-In that case you can write your theses in the summer, and proceed with coursework in the next fall semester (or write in in the fall semester, potentially in line with some coursework).
+- If you believe that you have sufficient knowledge to enter directly into the spring semester, you are welcome to start at the end of January.
+In that case, you can write your thesis in the Spring or fall semester (possibly in line with some coursework).

 - Methods: Econometrics 1

-The experience course Applied Economic Analysis gives you the proper exposure to the practice of the economic analyst and culminates in thesis writing and/or project work.
+The experience course Python Programming for Economists gives you the proper exposure to the practice of the economic analyst and culminates in thesis writing and/or project work.